stakater/secrets-docs/content/managed-service/offer.md

 ## Backup and restore

-Reduced risk of losing data with automated backups stored in a cloud file storage so they are always accessible to you.
+Reduced risk of losing data with automated backups stored in a cloud file storage, so they are always accessible to you.
 Restore your data at any point of time.

 ## High availability